mgable/demo-protractor/README.md

 An internet connection is necessary to run the tests.

+Execute the WebDriver in a separate process by running `webdriver-manager start`.

 Running `protractor protractor.config.js` will run the end to end tests with protractor.

 ### Documentation